-!
-WARNING Sinking Hazard: ALWAYS anchor from the bow; NEVER anchor from the stern.
+WARNING Sinking Hazard: In waters with strong currents, always anchor from the bow and do not add an anchor at the stern.
 A small amount of current will make a boat unsteady.
 A strong current can pull a boat anchored by the stern under the water and keep it there.

-!
-WARNINGCollision Hazard: ALWAYS anchor in areas where the boat will not disrupt other boats.
+WARNING Collision Hazard: ALWAYS anchor in areas where the boat will not disrupt other boats.
 Do not anchor in a channel or tie up to any navigation aid.
 It is dangerous and illegal.